From clicks to cart: making smarter use of product images

 - Barrier #1: An infinite amount of options makes your product harder to find

-Unilever took the lead in solving this challenge.
+Unilever took the lead in solving this product content challenge.
 Working closely together with Cambridge University and SKIM in a later stage, they developed the Cambridge Standard for Mobile Ready Hero Images.
 By making brand, format, variant and size much easier to recognize, hero images proved to be an effective tool for tackling this findability issue.
 Conversion rates were up, and Unilever hero image guidelines were adopted by the broader FMCG industry.

 The existing hero image guidelines help consumers understand what physical product they are going to get.
 This successfully reduce the psychological distance between the product and the consumer, but we believe we can do even better than this.

 To fully close the gap, we recommend doing more than only communicating a product’s physical characteristics.
 There also needs to be a “match” in terms of the desired and promised product experience.

 Think of the clear picture you have in your mind of how you want your hair to look after using shampoo, or the delicious taste explosion you imagine when choosing which ice cream to buy.
 Convincing consumers your product will deliver on the desired product experience is difficult in general but particularly difficult online.

 - Barrier #2: People cannot touch, smell or taste your product